Yeast Infection on Dog Blog Banner

 How to Help Prevent Recurrence

 Prevention usually means regular grooming, drying the dog well after baths or swimming, cleaning ears when recommended, managing allergies, and watching high-risk areas before they flare up.
-Dogs with chronic yeast problems often need a long-term maintenance plan rather than one-time treatment.
+Dogs with chronic yeast problems often need a long-term maintenance plan rather than one-time care plan.

 That plan may include diet changes, allergy control, medicated bathing, or more frequent skin and ear checks.